t8lv4/terminalCombat/README.md

 # How do you play terminalCombat ?

-double click on the terminalCombat file. you'll be promped to enter the name of the players.
+double click on the terminalCombat file. you'll be prompted to enter the name of the players.

 # What are the rules of terminalCombat ?